Hetvi-Boricha/Weather-app/README.md

 * `style.css`: The stylesheet that defines the look and feel of the app.
 * `script.js`: Contains the JavaScript code for handling API requests and displaying weather data.
 * `assets/`: Contains images used by the app, such as weather icons. 🌤️

+## 🧑‍💻 Contributing
+If you have any ideas for improvements or want to contribute, feel free to open an issue or submit a pull request.
+I'd love to hear your suggestions! 😊